-CanHack 2021 is an online cyber security challenge for Canadian high school students run by the DMZ at Ryerson University in partnership with RBC.
-The program is based on the PicoCTF platform developed by Carnegie Mellon University, and the “Capture the Flag” style competition is made up of a series of challenges centred around a unique storyline.
-Participants must reverse engineer, break, hack, decrypt, or do whatever it takes to solve the challenges.
+CanHack 2022 is an online cyber security challenge for Canadian secondary school students run by the DMZ at Ryerson University in partnership with RBC.
+The program is based on the PicoCTF platform developed by Carnegie Mellon University, and the “Capture the Flag” style competition is made up of “a series of challenges centred around a unique storyline.
+Participants must reverse engineer, break, hack, decrypt, or do whatever it takes to solve the challenges.”

-The importance of training youth in cyber security
+The importance of educating youth in cyber security

 In an increasingly digital world, understanding cyber security matters more than ever.